iamafisu/Deploy-WordPress-website-on-AWS-3-tier-architecture/README.md

 # WordPress Setup on Amazon Linux 2

 This repository contains a set of scripts to simplify the installation and configuration of a WordPress website on an EC2 instance using Amazon Linux 2.
-These scripts automate the process of setting up the necessary components, including Apache web server, PHP 7.4, MySQL 5.7, and WordPress.
+These scripts automate the process of setting up the necessary components, including Apache web server, PHP 7.4, MySQL 5.7, EFS and WordPress.

 ## Prerequisites

-Before you begin, ensure that you have:
+Before you begin, ensure that you have following AWS resources:

+- VPC
+- Internet Gateway
+- Subnets (public & private)
+- Route Tables (public & private)
+- Security Groups (ALB_SG, SSH_SG, WEBSERVER_SG, DATABASE_SG & EFS_SG)
+- RDS
+- EFS
+- Mount Target
+- EC2 Instance
+- ALB
+- Target Group
+- Route 53
+- Certificate Manager
+- Launch Template
+- ASG
 - An Amazon Linux 2 instance with administrative privileges.
 - Access to an Amazon Elastic File System (EFS) for shared storage.